Installing an antenna correctly is every bit as important as choosing the correct type in the first place.

 Antenna safety aspects

-When any radio antenna system is fitted up, whether for ham radio or any other purpose, safety must be one of the major considerations.
+When any radio antenna system is installed, whether for ham radio or any other purpose, safety must be one of the major considerations.
 Sometimes antennas are temporarily fitted up, only to fall down when the wind rises.
-Home-built antennas are particularly at risk, but even commercially made ones can suffer if they are not installed correctly.
+Home-built antennas are particularly at risk, but even commercially made ones can suffer if they are not installed correctly - and sometimes even when they are.
 Care must be taken to ensure that there is no chance of the antenna falling and injuring someone.

 Above all an overriding sense of the safety aspects of radio antenna design and installation must be employed when installing antennas.
 With the weather being what it is, any risks taken are likely to result in failure before long.
 It is not worth taking any risks as falling antennas can cause harm to people and to property, and in any case an antenna on the ground cannot be used.